 According to Indiana Law, 1/10th of a school's faculty/staff may be unlicensed.
 However, in the event any of our staff lack these qualifications, they will be working toward earning them through various programs available as well as through school-sponsored professional development.
 Though they may not have the licenses and certifications that a purely Montessori or Waldorf school may possess, we are a nature-based school first and foremost.
 All of our teachers and staff will have the appropriate backgrounds, experience, and passion to make our unique program a successful and beneficial one.

 There are many reasons, all of which are based in research.
 The outcomes of these models are consistently successful, beneficial, and gaining more traction in the US as a wonderful alternative to traditional education that has been enjoyed for some time in other countries.
 It is not an easy task marrying pedagogies that can, at times, diverge from one another; but we believe this article sums up our reasoning very well -- the children need both.
 Thankfully, we have a talented and skilled team of educators who are passionate about bringing this education to our children.
 Don't just take our word for it -- we encourage you to investigate for your yourselves!

 WHAT WILL A CLASS LOOK LIKE?

-We are very excited to be offering a co-teaching environment to better meet the needs of our program.
-This means that some of our classes will be larger, around 45 students in Lower and Upper El, but with two lead teachers, an assistant (hopefully, two if enrollment supports it!), a student to teacher ratio from 12-15:1 and plenty of space to learn and explore at beautiful Camp Belzer.
-Our Kindergarten and Middle School will begin waitlisting after approximately 25 students with the same student to teacher ratio of about 12:1.
+Each class has a student to teacher ratio from 12-15:1 and plenty of space to learn and explore at beautiful Camp Belzer.
+Our Kindergarten and Middle School will begin waitlisting after approximately 30 students with the same student to teacher ratio of about 12-15:1.